Create a Custom Login Page in WordPress (Without a Plugin)

 }

-We just demonstrated in simple steps how to add login page for WordPress themes without using any plugin.
-Following these steps you can easily add a custom login form to allow users to login from front-end of website.
+We just demonstrated in simple steps how to add a login page for WordPress themes without using any plugin.
+Following these steps, you can easily add a custom login form to allow users to log in from the front-end of the website.